MAST Research Initiative

 • Patient Reported Outcomes

-All applications will be reviewed, discussed, and deliberated on by representatives of the three partner organizations.
-The finalist will be presented to a panel of representatives convening at the MAST Summit in early November.
+All applications will be reviewed, discussed and deliberated on by representatives of the three partner organizations.
+The finalists will be presented to a panel of representatives convening at the MAST Summit in early November.
 A winner will be selected and announced after the Summit.
-The recipient will receive a $200,000 grant from the AANA Military Advanced Surgical Treatment Program (MAST).
+The top recipient will receive a $100,000 grant from the AANA Military Advanced Surgical Treatment (MAST) Program.
+Two additional projects will receive a $50,000 grant each.
 This research initiative is a collaborative venture of AANA, AOSSM and SOMOS.

 This grant aims to support projects that contribute to advancements in the areas of biologics, surgical skill development, return to sport or duty, and patient reported outcomes.

 Applications must pertain to pre-clinical or clinical research that aims to improve orthopaedic treatment, techniques, and/or populations within the initiatives outlined.
-Applications may focus on any population, subset, or demographic; however certain consideration may be applied to submissions with a military populace focus.
+Applications must have a military populace focus.
 Collaboration among military and civilian programs is encouraged.

-The goal of the MAST Research Initiative is to award a singular research project that promotes the improvement of skills and capabilities of the orthopaedic surgery community, with an emphasis on military orthopaedic surgeons.
+The goal of the MAST Research Initiative is to award a three research projects that promote the improvement of skills and capabilities of the military Orthopaedic Surgeon community.

 Biologics: Research focused on the development of novel biologic approaches for joint preservation, tissue repair, and accelerated healing in arthroscopic procedures.
 Projects should aim to address critical challenges in joint preservation, tissue repair, and accelerated healing.
 Proposals that explore the potential of regenerative medicine, such as stem cell therapies, platelet-rich plasma (PRP), and growth factors, in enhancing patient outcomes and improving the efficacy of clinically based or arthroscopic interventions